awsdocs/aws-iot-docs/developerguide/thing-groups.md

 **Important**
 You can attach a maximum number of two policies to a group\.

+**Note**
+We do not recommend using personally identifiable information in your policy names\.

 The `--target` parameter can be a thing group ARN \(as above\), a certificate ARN, or an Amazon Cognito Identity\.
-For more information about policies, certificates and authentication, see \.
+For more information about policies, certificates and authentication, see [Security and Identity for AWS IoT ](iot-security-identity.md)\.

 ## Detach a Policy from a Thing Group<a name="group-detach-policy"></a>